yulizhou/leetcode-exercise/README.md

 ## 35. Search Insert Position
 Nothing to say.
 A regular approach has O(n).
 A better one is to use binary search with O(logn).

+## 38. Count and Say
+The most difficult part of this problem is to figure out the rule.
+Basically starting from the 2nd layer, each layer is a string describing the number of consecutive numbers in the previous string.

 ## 53. Maximum Subarray
 [Reference](https://discuss.leetcode.com/topic/5000/accepted-o-n-solution-in-java)
 Best solution so far is from Jon Bentley's code in 1984.
 The post explains it well.